R0tenur/visualization/docs/docs.md

 Run `npm run pack`.

+Move `schema-visualization-0.9.3.vsix` to a desired location for installation as an extension in Azure Data Studio.

-# Install vsix File In Azure Data Studio
+## Install vsix File In Azure Data Studio

 Install Azure Data Studio (e.g., Azure Data Studio for User version 1.49.0).